 - According to The Other Wiki's article on toilet paper orientation, the Weekly World News once alleged that, because dictator Kim Jong Il watches the Home Shopping Network, is a member of Oprah's Book Club, and complains about toilet paper that's over instead of under, he is secretly a woman.

 "The story's subhead reads, 'Dictator Kim Jong Il is a Woman', although North Korean officials have argued that Kim is not, in fact, a dictator."

-Strictly speaking, this is a subversion, since it is morally worse to be a dictator (or dictatrix) than it is to be a woman.
+- Strictly speaking, this is an inversion, since it is morally worse to be a dictator (or dictatrix) than it is to be a woman.

-From ThinkGeek.com, in the product description for the d20 soaps: "we are NOT weirdo, basement-dwelling, outcasts who never shower.
+- From ThinkGeek.com, in the product description for the d20 soaps: "we are NOT weirdo, basement-dwelling, outcasts who never shower.
 We do so shower."
-Which is true.
-That, and weirdness is relative.

 "I'm not a paranoid deranged millionaire.
 Goddamit, I'm a billionaire."

 - One controversy that arose from DC Comics' New Universe reboot was Teen Titans member Starfire (featured in Red Hood and the Outlaws) being reduced from Action Girl into a slutty Ms. Fanservice.
 Even the 7-year-old daughter of a comics fan complained about how Star spent the whole comic posing in a bikini and never did anything remotely heroic.
 DC's response?
 "Thank you for talking about our comics, but maybe you should monitor what your child reads."